AbieFund/abie-archive/CONTRACT.md

 The form:

-* **name**: the name of the proposal
+* **ID**: proposal number
 * **address**: `beneficiary`'s Ethereum public address
 * **amount**: the amount `beneficiary`needs to carry out his/her project
 * **description**: a description of the project (including expected results, relenvancy, and deliverables)
 * **mode**: the voting mode selected by the `beneficiary`
-* **rating**: deliverables are rated by members
 * **emergency**: is it an emergency proposal?

-Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spam mode.
+Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if reviewers don't confirm the selected voting mode and set it to spam mode.

 ## Filter proposals

-When a proposal is received, one `reviewer` is randomly selected to **publish** a report and **confirm** the voting mode selected by the `beneficiary`.
+When a proposal is received, two reviewers is randomly selected to **publish** a report and **confirm** the voting mode set by the `beneficiary`.
 Reward amount is set to 5 ETH per review.

-The `reviewer` only needs to answer this question: **"Does the proposal fit the guidelines?"**.
-If not, the `reviewer` have to modify the voting mode and set it to regular.
+The reviewers only needs to answer this question: **"Does the proposal fit the guidelines?"**.
+If not, the `reviewer` have to modify the voting mode and set it to 'regular'.

 Members always can refuse or ignore.
 If so, another `reviewer` is selected.